Find out all you need to know before making a school booking and the policy in terms of cancellation.

-- If we are unable to give you 14 days' prior notice of a cancellation or change to the time or date of a booked session, we will give notice as soon as we reasonably can.
+- If we're unable to give you 14 days' prior notice of a cancellation or change to the time or date of a booked session, we'll give notice as soon as we reasonably can.

-- If we cancel or change the time or date of a booked session without giving you reasonable notice, and you elect not to take the option of a replacement, alternative session, we will reimburse the whole or any part of any fee for the booked session you have paid prior to the cancellation or change.
+- If we cancel or change the time or date of a booked session without giving you reasonable notice, and you elect not to take the option of a replacement, alternative session, we'll reimburse the whole or any part of any fee paid for the booked session.

-- If we cancel a booked session as the result of circumstances that are within our control, and if attending the session was the sole purpose of your visit to the Museum, we will also reimburse any expenses and costs which you have reasonably incurred, and thrown away as the result of our cancellation of the session, but only to the extent that those costs could not have been mitigated by you.
+- If we cancel a booked session as the result of circumstances that are within our control, and if attending the session was the sole purpose of your visit to the Museum, we'll also reimburse any expenses and costs which you have reasonably incurred as a result of our cancellation of the session, but only to the extent that those costs could not have been mitigated by you.

-- It is a condition of our acceptance of any booking of a session that you make that it will not be the sole reason for your visit to the British Museum, except in the cases of:
+- It's a condition of our acceptance of any booking of a session that you make that it will not be the sole reason for your visit to the British Museum, except in the cases of:

 - Courses for teachers

 - Study days for students in Years 12 and 13

 - Sessions for Special Schools